JasonEricZhan/Algorithms/flattest_lowest_hillclimbing/README.md

 1.first one is number N means NXN board

-2.The height of every point, coordinates is (row , column)
+2.The height of every point, its coordinate is represented by (row , column)
 ie:

 (0,0) ,(0,1), (0,2).......(N,N-1) ,(N,N)